-You are better enabled, equipped and empowered to make decisions – simply because you know that you have a choice.
+You are better enabled, equipped, and empowered to make decisions – simply because you know that you have a choice.

 10. You Can Shop

 You can “buy” things for yourself – yes!
-You’re a good prospect for (m)any businesses.
+You’re a good prospect for (m)any business.
 You pump money into the economy and boost money circulation.
 You don’t have to do without things you need if you’re part of the workforce.

-11. You Become Role Model
+11. You Become a Role Model